freya022/BotCommands-Wiki/docs/using-components.md

     --8<-- "wiki/filters/GeneralChannelFilter.kt:component_filter-kotlin"
     ```

-    1. This is the return type of the filter, this will be passed as `userData` in your rejection handler.

 === "Java"
     ```java
     --8<-- "wiki/java/filters/GeneralChannelFilter.java:component_filter-java"
     ```

-    1. This is the return type of the filter, this will be passed as `userData` in your rejection handler.

-### Creating a rejection handler

-You must then create **a single** [rejection handler][[ComponentInteractionRejectionHandler]] for **all your filters**,
-it runs when one of your filters fails.

-!!! note

-    All of your filters must have the same return type as the rejection handler (the generic you set on the interface).

-=== "Kotlin"
-    ```kotlin
-    --8<-- "wiki/filters/ComponentRejectionHandler.kt:component_rejection_handler-kotlin"
-    ```

-    1. This is what was returned by one of your filters, this will be passed as `userData`.

-=== "Java"
-    ```java
-    --8<-- "wiki/java/filters/ComponentRejectionHandler.java:component_rejection_handler-java"
-    ```

-    1. This is what was returned by one of your filters, this will be passed as `userData`.

 ### Using an existing filter
 Now that your filter has been created, you can reference it in your component.